 According to a 2018 study by a leading financial services company Northwestern Mutual, Americans carry an average of $38,000 in personal debts (excluding mortgages).

 While there are several advantages to taking on a loan, it’s all too easy to fall into a debt trap.
-For instance, credit card debts can keep your finances down with high interests and without adding anything to your income.
+For instance, credit card debts can keep your finances down with high interest and without adding anything to your income.
 Thus, you may require more borrowing to get through the month, thereby trapping you in a vicious cycle of indebtedness.

-Your life will definitely be better if you’re able to free yourself from the iron shackles of debts.
+Your life will be better if you’re able to free yourself from the iron shackles of debts.

-If you have had enough of stressing over a budget stretched paper thin by loan repayments, fees, and interests; or the dread you feel when your phone rings and payment is due?
+Have you had enough of stressing over a budget stretched paper-thin by loan repayments, fees, and interests?
+How about the dread you feel when your phone rings and payment is due?

-The Benefits of Debt-Free Living
+The 7 Benefits of Debt-Free Living:

 It goes without saying that having lots of debt will tie down a greater part of your income or earnings.
 A credit card balance of $5,000 at 20% will take you years to clear while making a minimum repayment of $200 each month.